Vienna Gesera: The Events of 1420-1421

-The expulsions, forced conversions, and executions ordered by Duke Albrecht V led to Austria being described as "blood country" in 15th century rabbinical literature.
+The expulsions, forced conversions, and executions ordered by Duke Albert V led to Austria being described as "blood country" in 15th century rabbinical literature.
 In the beginning were many imprisonments, with starvations and tortures leading to executions.
 Children were deprived and deceived into eating unclean foods, those that were defiant were "sold into slavery" or baptized against their will.
 The poor Jews were driven out, while the wealthy were imprisoned.
 The few Jews still living in freedom took refuge in the Or-Sarua Synagoge at Judenplatz, in what would become a three-day siege, through hunger and thirst, leading to a collective suicide.
 The contemporary Jewish chronicle reports that the Rabbi Jonah set the Synagogue on fire for the Jews at Or-Sarua to die as martyrs.
 This was a form of Kiddush Hashem in order to escape religious persecution and compulsory baptism.
 At the instigation of the Italian rabbinate, Pope Martin V condemned the forced conversion of Jews with threats of excommunication.
 His intervention, however, was ineffective.

 At the command of Duke Albert V, the approximately two hundred remaining survivors of the Jewish community were accused of crimes such as dealing arms to the Hussites and host desecration, and on 12 March 1421 were led to the pyre at the so-called goose pasture (Gänseweide) in Erdberg and burned alive.
 The duke decided at that time that no more Jews would be allowed in Austria henceforth.
 The properties that were left behind were confiscated, the houses were sold or given away, and the stones of the synagogue were taken for the building of the old Viennese university.
 However, Jewish settlement in Vienna would not permanently cease.
 A second major ghetto would emerge in what was to become Vienna's Leopoldstadt district in the seventeenth century.

 The Second Vienna Gesera was ordered by Leopold I, Holy Roman Emperor and his wife Margaret Theresa of Spain in 1670.